 Other drugs for treating carcinoid tumors

-Octreotide (Sandostatin®) is an agent chemically related to a natural hormone, somatostatin.
-It is very helpful in treating flushing, diarrhea, and wheezing from carcinoid syndrome.
-While this drug rarely shrinks carcinoid tumors, it may slow or stop their growth.
-Although this is not curative, it can prolong life.
-The main side effects are pain at the site of the injection and − rarely − stomach cramps, nausea, vomiting, headaches, dizziness, and fatigue.
-Octreotide causes sludging (thickening or crystallizing) of bile in the gallbladder which can lead to gallstones (cholelithiasis).
-It can also result in insulin resistance that can make pre-existing diabetes more difficult to control.
+The main side effects of these drugs are pain at the site of the injection and − rarely − stomach cramps, nausea, vomiting, headaches, dizziness, and fatigue.
+In patients that don’t have carcinoid syndrome, they can also cause diarrhea.
+These drugs can also cause sludging (thickening or crystallizing) of bile in the gallbladder, which can lead to gallstones.
+They can also raise blood sugar levels and make pre-existing diabetes more difficult to control.

-This drug comes in a short-acting version that is given 2 to 4 times a day.
+Octreotide comes in a short-acting version that is given 2 to 4 times a day.
 It is also available as a long-acting injection (Sandostatin LAR) given only once a month, which may help patients more than the short-acting version.
-A similar drug, lanreotide (Somatuline®), is also available.
-It is also given as an injection once a month.
-A newer drug, pasireotide, that acts in a similar way, is currently being studied.

 Interferons are natural substances that normally activate the body's immune system.
 They also slow the growth of tumor cells.
 Interferon-alfa is sometimes helpful in shrinking or slowing the growth of metastatic neuroendocrine cancers and improving symptoms of carcinoid syndrome.
 Its usefulness is sometimes limited by its flu-like side effects, which may be severe.
 The drug is given by injection.